THEEJUNG/DetLM/README.md

 ```

 ### Train and Generate text from unmodified / PPLM models
 Our default set up for class_label is 2, which generates PPLM outputs with 'neither offensive nor hate-speech text'.
 Also, the other hyperparameter are equal to the original code.
 Here, cond_text should be txt file with a prompt of each sentence in one line.
+We use /output/test_selected_prompt.txt
 ```
 python pplm.py -D HateOffensive \
     --discriminator_path PATH\TO\YOUR\CLASSIFIER\SAVED \